cloudfoundry-community-attic/cf-services-contrib-release/README.md

   against a supplied schema.
 * _Record_     - Accepts hashes with known keys.
 Each key has a supplied schema, against which its value must validate.
+* _Regexp_     - Accepts strings that match a supplied regular expression.
 * _Value_      - Accepts values using ```==```.

 ## Usage